 Arthur M. Coppola and Edward C. Coppola have agreed not to offer, sell, contract to sell or otherwise dispose of, or enter into any transaction that is designed to, or could be expected to, result in the disposition of any shares of our common stock or other securities convertible into or exchangeable or exercisable for shares of our common stock or derivatives of our common stock owned by these persons prior to this offering, or common stock issuable upon exercise of options or warrants held by these persons, for a period of 90 days after the date of this prospectus supplement without the prior written consent of Deutsche Bank Securities Inc. This consent may be given at any time without public notice.
 We have entered into a similar agreement with the representatives of the underwriters.
-The lock-up agreements are subject to certain exceptions, including grants of options and shares of common stock under existing employee benefit plans; common stock issued upon exercise of currently outstanding options and sales thereof; shares sold in connection with "cashless" exercises of options; securities issued in connection with a merger, acquisition or similar transaction and the registration of such securities; common stock issuable upon conversion of our convertible debentures, preferred stock and operating partnership units; sales of up to an aggregate of 300,000 shares of common stock by the individuals in connection with tax and estate planning; common stock issued in a private placement; and common stock transferred by gift.
+The lock-up agreements are subject to certain exceptions, including grants of options and shares of common stock under existing employee benefit plans; common stock issued upon exercise of currently outstanding options and sales thereof; shares sold in connection with "cashless" exercises of options; securities issued in connection with a merger, acquisition or similar transaction and the registration of such securities; common stock by the individuals in connection with tax and estate planning; common stock issued in a private placement; and common stock transferred by gift.
 There are no agreements between the representatives and any of our stockholders or affiliates releasing them from these lock-up agreements prior to the expiration of the 90-day period.